Executive Secretariat

 Organization - CMTS

-In recent years, Ashley has been heavily engaged in crafting and implementing the National Ocean Mapping, Exploration and Characterization Strategy, which calls for interagency coordination and collaboration to map the U.S. Exclusive Economic Zone.
-She also led the drafting of the Alaska Coastal Mapping Strategy and was instrumental in the addition of coastal mapping to the federal/state Alaska Mapping Executive Committee’s purview.
+In recent years, Ashley has participated in crafting and implementing the National Ocean Mapping, Exploration and Characterization Strategy, which calls for interagency coordination and collaboration to map the U.S. Exclusive Economic Zone.
+She also led the drafting of the Alaska Coastal Mapping Strategy and was instrumental in adding coastal mapping to the federal/state Alaska Mapping Executive Committee’s purview.
 Ashley has also brought her extensive experience to the table on offshore wind and coastal resilience data acquisition initiatives, including the creation of NOAA’s RDML Richard T. Brennan Ocean Mapping Matching Fund.

 Brian Tetreault - Deputy Director